Hounded (2022 film)

-Hounded, also released as Hunted, is a 2022 British crime horror film directed by Tommy Boulding and starring Samantha Bond.
+Hounded, also released as Hunted, is a 2022 British crime horror film written by Ray Bogdanovich and Dean Lines, directed by Tommy Boulding, and starring Samantha Bond.

 Plot

 Motivated by a combination of greed and economic need, a group of young urban thieves, led by Leon, target and steal artworks to demand from country estates.
 Convinced to undertake another heist, Leon and the gang aim to steal from Lady Redwick, but are captured in the attempt.
 The next day, let go after being covered in fox urine, the gang find themselves being hunted by Lady Redwick and her fellow gentry.